Wilfrid M. de Freitas - Bookseller

 A-421

-Austin, Bunny.
+Austin, "Bunny" (Henry Wilfred).
 Lawn Tennis Made Easy By the Austin-Caulfield System.
 New York: Macmillan, 1935.
 First U.S. edition.
-Original green-lettered grey cloth; pale orange dust jacket printed and photographically decorated in green, now faded to peach, but printing still dark.
-Unfortunately, the jacket lacks a large (3" x 1") piece at front and is edgeworn, also lacking small pieces at top rear and spine ends; with some creasing to front panel as well.
-A fine copy in good dust jacket.
+Original green-lettered, variant smooth grey cloth (also issued in fine-grained cloth), with faint ghosting of dust jacket fault to front cover.
+Peach-coloured dust jacket (bright orange inside) printed and photographically decorated in green, unfortunately, lacks a large (3" x 1") piece at front and is edgeworn, also lacking small pieces at top rear and spine ends; with some creasing to front panel as well; faded on spine, but printing still dark.
+A near fine copy in good dust jacket.

 $25